 As members of both the Vanderbilt and Nashville communities, first-year students further their understanding of not only their own values but also of their responsibility to the community at large.
 Through dialogue, intentional programming, and student-led initiatives, students challenge their personal development, broaden their understanding of their own identities, and contribute to the integrity of the community.

 All houses host programming throughout the year that allows for engagement with the community—for example, the houses participate in The Commons Cup Penny War each year, in which the winner chooses the charity to which all funds are donated.
-Last year, the houses jointly raised $1,258, which was donated to two local organizations: Dismas House and Room in the Inn.
+Last year, the houses jointly raised $1,857.50, which was donated evenly between four organizations: Oasis, Room in the Inn, the American Red Cross, and the Make a Wish Foundation.
 Furthermore, each house hosts sustainability-themed events, such as Murray Munchies Unplugged, to encourage students to more significantly consider efforts to green their actions and daily behaviors.